(If you do need more information, contact Sharon at firstname.lastname@example.org or call 707-525-0143 ext. 116)

 We will continue to deliver meals to you.
-Our program is not based on ability to donate for the meals; it is based on our clients’ need for balanced, hot meals that help to keep them independent and healthy.
+Our program is not based on ability to donate for the meals; it is based on the need for balanced, fresh meals to help keep our clients independent and healthy.

 How many days a week can I get meals?

-We can deliver one hot meal per day per person Monday through Friday.
+We can deliver one meal per day per person Monday through Friday.
 Some of our clients receive meals all five days; some need meals only two or three days a week.
 The meals are delivered in the middle of the day.
-With our Friday hot meal delivery, we can also deliver frozen meals for the weekend.
+With our Friday meal delivery, we can also deliver fresh meals for the weekend.
 These can be reheated in a microwave or conventional oven.

 What kind of food do you serve?

-Because we prepare and deliver almost 1,000 meals per day, our program is based on a single menu per day.
+Because we prepare and deliver over 1,000 meals per day, our program is based on a single Heart Healthy menu per day.
 Over the course of a month, the meals will range from casseroles to sandwiches and soup, from fish to turkey and gravy.
 We serve special meals for Thanksgiving, Christmas, and St. Patrick’s Day.
 Each meal includes a protein, a vegetable, a starch, milk, juice and fruit or dessert.
+Vegetarian meals are available.

 Can I order what I like, or substitute for meals I don’t like?

-We prepare close to 1,000 meals per day, so we have a fixed menu each day.
-Aside from the diabetic,vegetarian, low salt and low fat diets already mentioned, we are unable to accommodate other dietary preferences or restrictions.
+We prepare over 1,000 meals per day, so we have a fixed menu each day.
+Aside from the meals already mentioned, we are unable to accommodate other dietary preferences or restrictions.
 However, we do prepare our menus a month ahead and each client gets a new menu at the beginning of every month.
-If you have an allergy or aversion to an item we have on the menu, you will have time to make other arrangements for that meal and to cancel delivery on that day.
+If you have an allergy or aversion to an item we have on the menu, you will have time to make other arrangements for that meal and to cancel delivery for that day.